Your Security Is Our #1 Priority

 - Locally Owned & Operated.
 Alarmpro, located at 31 Enterprise Drive, has been providing security & fire protection in our community for over 26 years.
 Even our personnel live in Flagler County.

 - Full Service.
 Alarmpro installs, services, inspects, and monitors security & fire alarm systems for both residential & commercial clients.
-You are NOT subbed out to a third party company for monitoring.

 - 24-Hour Emergency Service.
 Should something go wrong with your system, we have personnel available 24 hours a day, 365 days a year to assist you, our customer.

 - Automatic Weekly Test Signals.
-We program your system to automatically send a transmission to our central station on a weekly basis.
+We can program your system to automatically send a transmission to our central station on a weekly basis.
 In the event we do not receive the transmission, we will follow up with you to determine the cause and correct the problem. (*additional fee applies)

 - Low Battery Notification.
 We program your system to report when your backup battery is getting low.
 Our office staff will contact you to advise you of the situation giving you several options to have it replaced.

 - State Licensed & Insured.
 Alarmpro is State licensed and insured; all of our technicians are BASA/FASA Sate Certified.
 When Alarmpro comes to your home or place of business, our technicians not only drive a company truck, wear a company uniform.